-The great hymn writer Charles Wesley famously wrote a Christmas hymn about Jesus Christ saying, “born a child and yet a king.”
-Dr. Martyn Lloyd-Jones finds this as the great summation of the prophet Isaiah’s announcement 800 years before the coming of the the Messiah in Isaiah 9:6-7.
-In this Christmas sermon, Dr. Lloyd-Jones reminds us of the kingly aspect of the good news.
-He warns that while we must never forget the personal aspect of salvation, we must not stop there.
-Isaiah recalls the cosmic aspect of the coming Messiah.
-We are indeed saved individually, but there is a day coming when the entire cosmos will be restored.
+The hymn writer Charles Wesley famously wrote a Christmas hymn about Jesus Christ, saying, “born a child and yet a king.”
+In this sermon “For Unto Us a Child is Born,” from Isaiah 9:6-7, Dr. Martyn Lloyd-Jones finds this as the great summation of the prophet Isaiah’s announcement 800 years before the coming of the Messiah in Isaiah 9:6–7.
+In this Christmas sermon, Dr. Lloyd-Jones reminds of the kingly aspect of the good news.
+He warns that while the personal aspect of salvation must never be forgotten, it must not stop there.
+Isaiah preaches the cosmic aspect of the coming Messiah.
+Christians are indeed saved individually, but there is a day coming when the entire cosmos will be restored.
 Jesus is the universal king of the cosmos for He was David’s greater son.
 There was great anticipation of the son of David.
 Dr. Lloyd-Jones demonstrates how many in the first century missed the characteristics of the Messiah’s coming.
 Jesus Christ’s first advent was not one of military might and power politics.
-Instead He was born a child and yet a king!
-Nevertheless, Christ introduces justice, righteousness, truth, order and peace.
+Instead, He was born a child and yet a king.
+Nevertheless, Christ introduces justice, righteousness, truth, order, and peace.
 Listen as Dr. Lloyd-Jones explores the cosmic truth of the child born in Bethlehem.
 Hear proclaimed the coming of King Jesus and His rule for which there will be no end.

 Additional Scripture Translations

 6For a Child will be born to us, a Son will be given to us;